f1ac0/A500-IDE-RAM/README.md

 # IDE-RAM-A500
-This is a 2MB autoconfig Fast SRAM and IDE port expansion for Amiga 500 and plus.
+This is an expansion for Amiga 500 and plus providing 2MB Fast SRAM and one IDE port.
 I believe the two things that the A500 lacks the most are probably a hard drive, and Fast RAM.

-Using the provided Amiga software, it can be turned into a 1.5MB (fast) RAM in ranger space (C00000-D7FFFF) together with 512KB MapROM.
+The RAM is configured by default as 2MB Fast autoconfig (in the 200000-9FFFFF space), and it can be turned into a 1.5MB (fast) RAM in ranger space (C00000-D7FFFF) together with 512KB MapROM.
 This mode is targeted for owners of plus or expanded rev8a who want to play old picky games from floppies.
+The modes and maprom can be configured by maintaining the reset from 3 to 10s or by using the provided Amiga software.

 Facts about this project :
 - It sits under the CPU : does not block access to the ROM and does not need a relocator.